A one-stop control centre: Google Account

 Stephan Micklitz and Jan Hannemann have spent years developing tools that allow users to decide what data they’re happy to share with Google – and what they’d rather keep to themselves

-"We wanted to personalize the service and make the layout clearer."
+'We wanted to personalise the service and make the layout clearer'.

 Since then, a lot has happened.
-Most importantly, on May 25, 2018, the European Union’s General Data Protection Regulation (GDPR) came into force.
+Most importantly, on 25 May 2018, the European Union’s General Data Protection Regulation (GDPR) came into force.
 The GDPR regulates the use and storage of personal data.
 Micklitz remembers the moment in 2016 when he and his colleagues first read through the wording of the law.
-“It was clear that many of the controls and tools we’d built were already well aligned with the GDPR -- but also that we still had work to do,” he recalls.
+'It was clear that many of the controls and tools that we’d built were already well aligned with the GDPR -- but also that we still had work to do', he recalls.
 Now, he walks me to the conference room where he meets his colleague Jan Hannemann.

 In 2015, My Account was launched, which brought together all Google services.
-For the first time, users had a one-stop control center that allowed them to see which of their personal data Google was saving, make their own decisions on which information they wanted to delete, and switch off functions that save data and track online activity.
-Users could also opt out of personalized ads.
-My Account has been continually expanded and improved upon from the moment of its launch.
+For the first time, users had a one-stop control centre that allowed them to see which of their personal data Google was saving, make their own decisions on which information they wanted to delete, and switch off functions that save data and track online activity.
+Users could also opt out of personalised ads.
+My Account has been continually expanded and improved from the moment of its launch.

 Hannemann explains Google Account’s new design using his smartphone.
-“We wanted to personalize the service and make the layout clearer – particularly for use on mobile devices with smaller screens.”
+'We wanted to personalise the service and make the layout clearer – particularly for use on mobile devices with smaller screens'.
 Stephan Micklitz picks up his own smartphone and opens the application.
-“When I run the service, the software offers me the option of performing a Security Checkup, for example,” he explains.
-“Here I can see immediately whether Google has any suggestions for how I can improve the security of my Google Account.”
+'When I run the service, the software offers me the option of performing a Security Check-Up, for example', he explains.
+'Here I can see immediately whether Google has any suggestions for how I can improve the security of my Google Account'.

 Micklitz and Hannemann base much of their product development work on Google surveys into how people around the world use individual services and what their general attitudes are.
-“Europeans – Germans in particular – are often more skeptical when it comes to the use of their personal data than Americans are,” says Hannemann.
-“That has to do with our history, of course.”
+'Europeans – Germans in particular – are often more sceptical when it comes to the use of their personal data than Americans are', says Hannemann.
+'That has to do with our history, of course'.
 Not all users are opposed to having their data stored.
-“Some people find it very practical when their smartphone reminds them it’s time to head to the airport,” says Hannemann.
-“Other people appreciate the autocomplete feature, which allows the search engine to predict the remainder of a search term.
-These features and many others are only possible when people allow us to use their data to tailor our products for them.
+'Some people find it very practical when their smartphone reminds them it’s time to head to the airport', says Hannemann.
+'Other people appreciate the auto-complete feature, which allows the search engine to predict the remainder of a search term.
+These features and many others are only possible when people allow us to use their data to tailor our products for them'.